C4Q/AC-Android/cohort_5.4/unit_02/homework/homework_02_02.md

 ### Project overview

-Create an Android Application that allows users to explore the portfolios of each member of a group.
+Create an Android Application that allows users to explore the Java/Android Application Github portfolios of each member of a group.

 This App should have the following functionality: